holdenc20/Animator/README.md

-# Animator Project
+# model.Animator Project

 <h3>Overview of Design</h3>

-The main feature of this project is the model Animator interface implemented by the ShapeAnimator class.
-Animator has the functionality to Add and remove shapes to the animation, and add and remove motions of these shapes over time.
+The main feature of this project is the model model.Animator interface implemented by the model.ShapeAnimator class. model.Animator has the functionality to Add and remove shapes to the animation, and add and remove motions of these shapes over time.

-This is done by using the AnimatedShape interface as a representation of a single shape and all of its movements throughout the animation.
+This is done by using the model.AnimatedShape interface as a representation of a single shape and all of its movements throughout the animation.
-Each AnimatedShape contains Shapes which are representations of a shape at one point in time as well as motions which are the interactions between these Shapes.
+Each model.AnimatedShape contains Shapes which are representations of a shape at one point in time as well as motions which are the interactions between these Shapes.

-Each Shape has a position, width, height, and a color.
+Each model.Shape has a position, width, height, and a color.

-This project also contains a AnimationView that is implemented as a text view which displays all shapes in the animation and their motions.
+This project also contains a AnimationView that is implemented as a text model which displays all shapes in the animation and their motions.

 <h3>Structure</h3>
 ![img.png](img.png)

-<h3>Classes Overview</h3>
+<h3>Classes Overview for the Model</h3>

-Shape: Interface to represent a shape that has a position, width, height, and color.
+model.Shape: Interface to represent a shape that has a position, width, height, and color.
 This is meant to be immutable and hold information solely for a shape at one point in time in the animation.

-AbstractShape: Abstract implementation of Shape that simply holds variables for position, width, height, and color and implements basic shape functions.
+model.AbstractShape: Abstract implementation of model.Shape that simply holds variables for position, width, height, and color and implements basic shape functions.

-Rectangle & Ellipse: Concrete implementations of AbstractShape that currently have no difference than name and ShapeType.
+model.Rectangle & model.Ellipse: Concrete implementations of model.AbstractShape
+that currently have no difference than name and model.ShapeType.

-AnimatorState: This is a state representation of the model that only has the ability to get information about an animation, not mutate.
-This is used by the view.
+model.AnimatorState: This is a state representation of the model that only has the ability to get information about an animation, not mutate.
+This is used by the model.

-Animator: Extension of the AnimatorState that adds the ability to modify and add shapes and motions to the animation as described in the documentation.
+model.Animator: Extension of the model.AnimatorState that adds the ability to modify and add shapes and motions to the animation as described in the documentation.

-ShapeAnimator: Implementation of Animator which uses AnimatedShapes and ShapeID strings in key value pairs to hold information about the shapes.
+model.ShapeAnimator: Implementation of model.Animator which uses AnimatedShapes and ShapeID strings in key value pairs to hold information about the shapes.

-AnimatedShape: Represents a specific shape throughout an animation.
+model.AnimatedShape: Represents a specific shape throughout an animation.

-SimpleAnimatedShape: Implementation of AnimatedShape.
+model.SimpleAnimatedShape: Implementation of model.AnimatedShape.

-AnimatorView: Interface to view the model with a render method.

-AnimatorTextView: Implementation of AnimatorView that uses text to display a representation of an animation.

-Color: Representation of a color with red, green, and blue values.
+model.Color: Representation of a color with red, green, and blue values.

-Position: Representation of a position on a canvas with an x and y value.
+model.Position: Representation of a position on a canvas with an x and y value.

-Motion: Representation of a motion of a shape that has a start time, and end time, and an end shape.
+model.Motion: Representation of a motion of a shape that has a start time, and end time, and an end shape.
 Throughout the motion, the shape will continuously transform to the end shape.

-ShapeType: Enum which represents the types of shapes that can be made in the animation.
-Currently, this only holds Rectangle and Ellipse.
+model.ShapeType: Enum which represents the types of shapes that can be made in the animation.
+Currently, this only holds model.Rectangle and model.Ellipse.

-AnimationRunner: Class with a main method used for manual testing.
+io.AnimationRunner: Class with a main method used for manual testing.

-Utility: class with static methods that are generally useful throughout the program.
+model.Utility: class with static methods that are generally useful throughout the program.

+<h3>Classes Overview for the Views</h3>

+view.AnimatorView: Interface to model the model with a render method.

+view.AnimatorTextView: Implementation of view.AnimatorView that uses text to display a representation of an animation.

+view.SVGView: Implementation of view.AnimatorView that uses SVG to display an animation.
+Can be saved to an SVG file to be run as an animation

+view.SwingView:

+view.SwingPanel: